Table of Contents

 How Much Does a Corneal Transplant Cost?

 Tissue transplant surgeries are complex, and you need an expert's help to complete them.
-You'll also need the help of donor banks, so you can get the replacement tissue for your eye.
+You will also need the help of donor banks, so you can get the replacement tissue for your eye.
 Because so many experts are involved, costs can rise quickly.
 It's not uncommon for these surgeries to come with a price tag in the thousands.

 Health insurance plans can offer relief from the high cost of care.
 It's not unusual for policies to cover this procedure.
 For example, these insurance providers offer some level of coverage for corneal transplants: